jbcodeforce/ML-studies/docs/genAI/rag.md

 ![](./diagrams/frozen-rag.drawio.png)

 The result of the search is pass to the LLM as context.
-This is very limited to in-context learning.
+This is limited to in-context learning.

 ### Retrievers